Decentralized-ID/decentralized-id.github.io/README.md

 #### A Note from the Editor[**^**](#Contents)

+>Thanks to those who are working to make our identity experience, and the world, a better place.

-Information is not so easily organized in a linear fashion.
+—Information is not so easily organized in a linear fashion.
 This list is a by-product of an effort to enter the best blockchain, self-sovereign, and decentralized identity links into a database to will power a [web-app](https://github.com/infominer33/Crypto-library) for search, navigation by tags, and pages like this with pre-arranged information.
 The SuperSource will have comments, submissions, ratings and reactions; so that it can become a co-operative effort among those who get involved.
 Furthermore, the Crypto SuperSource will be a database of all types of crypto information, not only ID.

 In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an awesome list out of them sooner than a live demo of the app that is in progress.